Responsible Sourcing

 For the materials associated with the identified 3TGs (tin, tungsten, tantalum, gold) and mica, we go beyond our standard measures and have introduced additional due diligence procedures.
 Recognizing that systemic risks often extend beyond our direct suppliers, we have implemented comprehensive procedures in line with the OECD Due Diligence Guidance to collect information on the origin of raw materials.
 We check whether the source complies with the standards of the Responsible Mineral Initiative (RMI) and adheres to them.
 As part of the RMI process, external auditors are commissioned to carry out audits to confirm that the RMI requirements are met.
 We have established a general approach for all minerals in scope to have our suppliers disclose the origin of minerals and ensure sourcing through an established procurement process in line with our values.

-All the Conflict Minerals Reporting Template (CMRT’s) are regularly reinvestigated and updated and published company wide.
-For more information, please see Conflict Minerals (henkel-northamerica.com) and our Responsible Sourcing Policy.
+All the Conflict Minerals Reporting Templates (CMRT’s) are regularly reinvestigated and updated and published company wide.
+For more information, please see Conflict Minerals (henkel-northamerica.com)and our Responsible Sourcing Policy responsible-sourcing-policy.pdf (henkel.com)

 Together for a sustainable supply chain